mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 The next step is to create the necessary Azure Storage.

-When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts), you'll notice the **Create a storage account** dialogue.
+If you are logged in to your Azure account, select **Create a storage account** on [this page](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts).

-1. Enter a name for the storage account (e.g. `towerrgstorage`).
+1. Enter a name for the storage account (e.g., `towerrgstorage`).

-2. Select the preferred region for this resource group.
+2. Select the preferred region for this storage account.

 3. Select **Review and Create** to proceed to the review screen.